jcmurray/MQTT-S/README.md

 Module descriptions
 -------------------
 ####1) MqttsClientApp.cpp
-Client application sample which is used for debugging.
+Client application sample which is used for debug.

 ####2) MqttsClient.cpp
   MQTT-S Client Engine class.
 This Class is used by  a application.